2001 Canadian Grand Prix

-The 2001 Canadian Grand Prix (formally the Grand Prix Air Canada 2001) was a Formula One motor race held on 10 June 2001 at the Circuit Gilles Villeneuve in Montreal, Quebec in front of a crowd of 111,000 people.
-It was the eighth round of the 2001 Formula One season and the 33rd Canadian Grand Prix as part of the Formula One World Championship.
-The 69-lap race was won by Williams driver Ralf Schumacher after starting from the second position.
-Ferrari's Michael Schumacher finished second and McLaren driver Mika Häkkinen came third.
+The 2001 Canadian Grand Prix (formally the Grand Prix Air Canada 2001) was a Formula One motor race held on 10 June 2001 at the Circuit Gilles Villeneuve in Montreal, Quebec, Canada in front of a crowd of 111,000 people.
+It was the eighth round of the 2001 Formula One World Championship and the 33rd Canadian Grand Prix as part of the Formula One World Championship.
+Williams driver Ralf Schumacher won the 69-lap race starting from second position.
+Ferrari's Michael Schumacher finished second and McLaren's Mika Häkkinen took third.

-Michael Schumacher won the thirty-eighth pole position of his career by posting the fastest lap in qualifying and he maintained his lead going into the first corner.
-He opened up his lead to 1.1 seconds until Ralf Schumacher's tyres reached their optimum operating temperatures and he lowered his advantage to four-tenths of a second until a safety car was required on lap twenty for separate accidents for Rubens Barrichello and Juan Pablo Montoya.
-It was on track for the next three laps although Michael Schumacher extended his lead once again at the restart, Ralf Schumacher again reduced it as he sought his way past on the track but he did so after the pit stop cycle on lap fifty-one.
-Ralf Schumacher held the lead for the last eighteen laps to claim his second victory of the season and it marked the first time siblings had finished first and second in Formula One.
+Going into the race, Michael Schumacher led the World Drivers' Championship from McLaren's David Coulthard and Ferrari led McLaren in the World Constructors' Championship.
+Michael Schumacher won the 38th pole position of his career by posting the fastest lap in qualifying and he maintained his lead going into the first corner.
+He opened up his lead to 1.1 seconds until Ralf Schumacher's tyres reached their optimum operating temperatures and he lowered his advantage to four-tenths of a second until a safety car was required on lap 20 for separate accidents for Rubens Barrichello and Juan Pablo Montoya.
+It was on track for the next three laps although Michael Schumacher extended his lead once again at the restart, Ralf Schumacher again reduced it as he sought his way past on the track but he did so after the pit stop cycle on lap 51.
+Ralf Schumacher held the lead for the last 18 laps to claim his second victory of the season and it marked the first time siblings had finished first and second in a Formula One race.

-The result of the race meant Michael Schumacher increased his lead at the top of the Drivers' Championship to eighteen points ahead of David Coulthard who retired due to an engine failure in the final fifteen laps of the race.
-Barrichello maintained third position despite his crash, Ralf Schumacher stayed in fourth and Häkkinen rounded out the top five.
-Ferrari increased their advantage over McLaren in the Constructors' Championship to 38 points and Williams retained third with nine rounds left in the season.
+The result of the race meant Michael Schumacher increased his lead at the top of the World Drivers' Championship to 18 championship points ahead of Coulthard who retired due to an engine failure in the final 15 laps of the race.
+Barrichello maintained third position despite his crash, Ralf Schumacher stayed in fourth and Häkkinen completed the top five.
+Ferrari increased their advantage over McLaren in the World Constructors' Championship to 38 championship points and Williams retained third with nine rounds left in the season.